kianborrero/csgv/README.md

 **📝 Project Summary**

-This project showcases three main AI productivity tools: the AI Scheduler, which automatically schedules and manages tasks; Smart Notes, an AI-powered note-taking and organization tool; and the AutoTask Manager, which automates task tracking and prioritization.
-The goal was to design an attractive, user-friendly website that effectively communicates the benefits of AI in enhancing productivity.
+This project showcases three AI productivity tools—the AI Scheduler for automating task management, Smart Notes for AI-powered note-taking and organization, and the AutoTask Manager for automating task tracking and prioritization—with the goal of designing an attractive, user-friendly website that effectively communicates the benefits of AI in enhancing productivity.

 🎨 **Design Choices**
 Wireframe: